 Some of the bison and burros are sold at our annual auction.
 This is another way for the park to reduce the size of the herds and prevent overcrowding within the park.

 PLEASE DON'T FEED US!

 Feeding the park's wildlife is prohibited.
-In fact, feeding any wild animal can be dangerous to both you and the animal.
+Feeding any wild animal can be dangerous to both you and the animal.